-The Louisiana Uniform Controlled Dangerous Substance Law (LA RS 40:961-

-100) Establishes five schedules of illicit drugs, which may not be manufactured, distributed or possessed without legal authority to do so, e.g., pharmacists, physicians, etc. While the composition of the schedules is too lengthy to report here, that information is available in the Office of the Assistant Dean of Student Development.
+The Louisiana Uniform Controlled Dangerous Substance Law (LA RS 40:961-100) Establishes five schedules of illicit drugs which may not be manufactured, distributed or possessed without legal authority to do so, e.g., pharmacists, physicians, etc. While the composition of the schedules is too lengthy to report here, that information is available in the Office of the Assistant Vice President for Student Affairs.
 Listed below are the penalties for manufacture, distribution, and/or possession of drugs in each schedule.